jay58/whatsapp_bulk_sms_sender/README.md

 Python script to read contact information from csv and send WhatsApp messages to the users

 ### Things to take care of while running this
+1. Update promotional message as per your needs.
-1. Update the contacts in csv without country code.
+2. Update the contacts list in csv without country code.
-2. Update country code in main.py file.
+3. Update country code in main.py file.

 ## Installation